La Laguna, El Salvador: Tourist sites

-Craft Production
+Craft production

 The municipality is characterized by the production of rigging, flowers and toys and whistles, tops coyotes (nose) and kites.
 It is noteworthy that these crafts are no longer seen in the town, however, still there are people who can develop them but having no value and demand, not compiled.
 There are also people who make coconut candy, sugar, dried fruit and guava.

-Also in the months of January to March are popular grinding mills or where sugar cane is processed and obtained at the various stages of cooking tasty products like cachaça, clear, table honey, marshmallows, smoothies and sweet brown sugar, lacking cooked in honey pumpkins.
+Also in the months of January to March are popular grinding mills or where sugar cane is processed and obtained at the various stages of cooking products like cachaça, clear, table honey, marshmallows, smoothies and sweet brown sugar, lacking cooked in honey pumpkins.